sanjuverm/emoji-game-mule/readme.md

 Generate scaffolding.
 Remember to use the <code>--hbs</code> flag to tell the generator that we'll be using handlebars:

 * <code>express --view=hbs</code>

+Follow these instructions to get node and postgresql: http://mherman.org/blog/2015/02/12/postgresql-and-nodejs/#.WdaXXxOPLxs